 The Tambopata Research Center is one of our best places to see macaws in Peru as the lodge is located very close to one of the largest macaw clay licks in the Amazon.
 This is the deepest lodge in the Tambopata National Reserve and ideal for nature lovers or adventure seekers.
 From the lodge, you will head out with expert and highly knowledgeable guides to find several different monkeys, including spider monkeys, and hopefully some of the rarer Amazon wildlife.
 Because this is a deep Amazon lodge, sightings of larger Amazon wildlife are more frequent.
 The Tambopata Research Center should be your top choice if you’re searching for a deep Tambopata National Reserve tour.

-Although not located inside the Tambopata National Reserve, another deep lodge in the area to consider is the Heath River Wildlife Center.
+Although not located inside the Tambopata National Reserve, another deep lodge in the area to consider from Puerto Maldonado is the Heath River Wildlife Center.
 This lodge is located at the edge of Tambopata between the Madidi National Park in Bolivia and the Tambopata National Reserve in Peru.
 From the lodge you have access to an excellent large macaw clay lick where you can take amazing photos (due to the floating hide used to view the macaws) and a tapir lick to see the Amazon’s largest land mammal.

 From Heath River Wildlife Center, you will head out with your professional Amazon guide to spot many different animals like several different monkeys, colorful birds, and reptiles and hopefully some larger wildlife like anteaters, spider monkeys and capybara.
 Similar to the TRC above, sightings of larger animals are more frequent at these two deeper lodges.